Descanonge/neba/docs/source/configuration/usage.rst

     The list of command line arguments is obtained by :meth:`.ApplicationBase.get_argv`.
-It tries to detect if python was launched from IPython or Jupyter, in which case it strips the arguments before the first '--'.
+It tries to detect if python was launched from IPython or Jupyter, in which case it ignores the arguments before the first ``--``.

 List arguments
 ++++++++++++++